TranChucThien/kltn-sentiment-monitoring-mlops/readme.md

-# MLOps System for Sentiment Analysis in Brand Monitoring (In progess)
+# MLOps System for Sentiment Analysis in Brand Monitoring

 This repository contains the implementation of the MLOps system designed to support the entire lifecycle of a sentiment analysis model, including training, evaluation, deployment, monitoring, and retraining.
 It is part of our undergraduate thesis: